-Spreadsheets are a wonderful tool.
+Spreadsheets, such as in Excel, are a wonderful tool.
 In the hands of a skilled user, budgets and financial analysis can be created quickly and easily.
 So easily in fact that it becomes hard to resist the temptation to simply copy everything to another sheet or workbook.
 However, in no time, you’re presiding over dozens if not hundreds of spreadsheets – most of which become stale outdated representations of your data.

 If your organization is drowning in spreadsheets, you’re well aware the associated problems…things like